vdclab/vdclab-wiki/phylogenes.md

 - Many difficulties with downloads: PNG download of tree does not work and SVG distorts tree; cannot download MSA offered; when downloading multiple gene families in one day, downloads each successive gene family to same file (so they appear at the bottom)
 - References to experimental data are easy to use, input from GO annotations.
 - Not for phylogenetic queries.
-- Good for to get orthology/ paralogy relationships.
+- Good for to get orthology/paralogy relationships.

 ## Citation